maglevhq/maglev-core/README.md

 ## Testing

-If for some reason you want your Maglev site to exist during your tests, you can use `Maglev::GenerateSite.call` on your setup block.
+If for some reasons you want your Maglev site to exist during your tests, you can use `Maglev::GenerateSite.call` on your setup block.

 ## Contributing